Gradle Enterprise 2019.3 introduced a failures dashboard that classifies build failures as non-verification or verification.

-This classification is mean for failures that are typically not expected during standard application development, such as build configuration failures, dependency resolution failures, infrastructure failures, and so on.
+This classification is meant for failures that are typically not expected within a standard application development lifecycle, such as build configuration failures, dependency resolution failures, infrastructure failures, and so on.

-Prefix any exception message with "unexpected error" or "unexpected failure" (case-insensitive) to guarantee that Gradle Enterprise will classify this failure as a non-verification.
+Using any of these will guarantee that Gradle Enterprise will classify your failure as non-verification.

-Currently, there is no way to customize failure classification in Gradle Enterprise.
+Currently, there is no way to customize failure classification in Gradle Enterprise for third party failures.
 If you are unable to change the failure messages emitted by your build logic, you are reliant on the built-in classification model in Gradle Enterprise.
 If you believe the failure classifier is making a wrong determination, please raise a support issue so that we can improve the classification for a future release.